Streaking: In sport

+Australasia

 In the sport of cricket, it is not uncommon for a male streaker to run out to the field purely for shock and entertainment value or political purposes.
 The first known instance of streaking in cricket took place on 22 March 1974, the first day of the third test between Australia and New Zealand at Auckland.
 Half an hour before the end of the day's play, while New Zealand was batting, "a dark-haired young man" ran from near the sightscreen, through mid-wicket and disappeared between the stands near the square-leg boundary.
 The incident occurred quickly and police did not have time to react.
 Reports differ on whether the man was completely naked, with some accounts stating that he may have been wearing a flesh-coloured T-shirt.
-On the evening of the second day, while Australian batsman Ian Redpath was on strike, an "athletic young man" was caught on television cameras running across the ground on the leg-side.
+On the evening of the second day, while Australian batsman Ian Redpath was on strike, an "athletic young man" was caught on television cameras running across the ground on the leg side.
 The streaker ran to the men's restroom and was chased by police.
 When police entered the restroom, they found 20 people inside—all of whom were clothed—and authorities were unable to identify the streaker.
-One of the best-known instances of streaking occurred on 5 August 1975, when former Royal Navy cook Michael Angelow ran naked across Lord's during an Ashes Test.
-This was the first instance of streaking during a cricket match in England, and commonly mistakenly believed to be the first ever instance of streaking in cricket.

 Another example was in the First Test of the Australia versus the I.C.C.
 World XI, when a rather drunken man darted out toward the field naked, shocking the Australian and World XI players, halting play until he was spear tackled to the ground by field personnel.
 In one notable incident in 1977, Australian test cricketer Greg Chappell spanked an invading streaker named Bruce McCauley with his cricket bat; McCauley then fell to the ground and was arrested by police.